Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-Elmohr et al.~\cite{elmohr} (2020) conducted EMFIs against an NXP LPC 1114 with an ARM Cortex-M0, where an EMFI corruption fault was discovered in the MCU's instruction pipeline.
-This occurs during the execution stage of load instructions (\texttt{LDR}), which can be exploited to access unauthorised data.
-Using a small test program, this fault occurs in cases when a branch (\texttt{BNE}) instruction is being fetched at the same time.
-The faults occur with a frequency of 31\%, 13\%, 12\% and 12\% for faulting two, three, four, and five instructions at once respectively.
-Like \cite{liao2019methodology}, the LPC1114 required decapsulation due to its external shielding, rendering it destructive.
+Elmohr et al.~\cite{elmohr} (2020) discovered an EMFI-based instruction corruption fault during the execution stage of load (\texttt{ldr}) instructions on an NXP LPC1114 (ARM Cortex-M0).
+Using a test program, the errors appeared when a branch (\texttt{bne}) instruction was fetched at the same time.
+EMFIs were used to fault two, three, four and instructions at the same time with a frequency of 31\%, 13\%, 12\% and 12\% respectively.
+Like \cite{liao2019methodology}, the MCU must be decapsulated.